-During the year ended 31 December 2023, the total amount received in accordance with the terms of the Electricity Service Framework Agreement amounted to approximately RMB156,799,500.
-The annual cap of the Electricity Service Framework Agreement for the year ended 31 December 2023 was RMB330,000,000 per the Company's announcement dated 28 October 2022.
+During the year ended 31 December 2024, the total amount received in accordance with the terms of the Electricity Service Framework Agreement amounted to approximately RMB242,303,000.
+The annual cap of the Electricity Service Framework Agreement for the year ended 31 December 2024 was RMB720,000,000 per the Company's announcement dated 28 October 2022.

-(c) Financial Services Framework Agreement
+(b) Financial Services Framework Agreements

-On 1 September 2021, the Company entered into an agreement (the "Financial Services Framework Agreement") in relation to (i) utilising certain financial services including the loan services; (ii) deposit services; (iii) guarantee services; (iv) settlement services; and (v) other financial services offered by 粤海集團 財務有限公司 (GDH Finance Co., Ltd, a wholly-owned subsidiary of Guangdong Holdings) ("GDH Finance") for a term of three years from 1 September 2021 to 31 August 2024.
-The entering into of the Financial Services Framework Agreement was able to strengthen the source of funding and cater for the business development needs of the Group, as well as saving finance cost.
-The member(s) of the Group and GDH Finance would enter into specific agreements for the provision of financial services, which set out the detailed terms for the relevant transactions contemplated under the Financial Services Framework Agreement and were, in the ordinary and usual course of business, after arm's length negotiation, on normal commercial terms or better and on terms which were no less favourable than those offered by independent third parties to the Group.
-Pursuant to the Financial Services Framework Agreement, no service fee would be charged by GDH Finance for settlement services.
-During the year ended 31 December 2023, GDH Finance entered into specific agreements for the provision of financial services to members of the Group, including Guangdong Water Holdings Limited, GDH Teem, GDL and their respective subsidiaries.
+On 1 September 2021, the Company entered into an agreement (the "2021 Financial Services Framework Agreement") in relation to utilising certain financial services including (i) the loan services; (ii) deposit services; (iii) guarantee services; (iv) settlement services; and (v) other financial services offered by 粤海集團 財務有限公司 (GDH Finance Co., Ltd, a wholly-owned subsidiary of Guangdong Holdings) ("GDH Finance") for a term of three years from 1 September 2021 to 31 August 2024.
+The entering into of the 2021 Financial Services Framework Agreement was able to strengthen the source of funding and cater for the business development needs of the Group, as well as saving finance cost.
+The member(s) of the Group and GDH Finance would enter into specific agreements for the provision of financial services, which set out the detailed terms for the relevant transactions contemplated under the 2021 Financial Services Framework Agreement and were, in the ordinary and usual course of business, after arm's length negotiation, on normal commercial terms or better and on terms which were no less favourable than those offered by independent third parties to the Group.
+Pursuant to the 2021 Financial Services Framework Agreement, no service fee would be charged by GDH Finance for settlement services.
+During the year ended 31 December 2024, GDH Finance entered into specific agreements for the provision of financial services to members of the Group, including Guangdong Water Holdings Limited ("Water Holdings", a wholly-owned subsidiary of the Company), 廣東粤海天河城(集團)股份有限公司(GDH Teem (Holdings) Limited, an indirect non-wholly owned subsidiary of the Company) ("GDH Teem"), Guangdong Land Holdings Limited ("GD Land") and their respective subsidiaries.